If you don't find the answer you're looking for, contact us.

 We have visited and met all of our hosts and know they will offer a safe and secure place for members to park.
 They are established farmers, orchardists, winemakers etc, who sell their produce to their local community and through local Farmers' Markets.

 How safe is this?

 Freedom camping is a hot issue in New Zealand at present.
 Local bye-laws can specifically restrict it in certain areas and free campers not complying with notices can be fined.
 Okay2stay offers members the opportunity to park legally and safely, free of charge, on private property belonging to selected hosts.

 In an effort to keep membership fees low and host listings as up-to-date as possible, we do not issue printed host directories.
 You will need to carry a smart phone, tablet or other device which can connect to the internet.

 What happens if I go outside internet or cell coverage?

-It is not possible nor practical to be connected to the internet all the time while travelling in New Zealand.
-Therefore members have the option to save the host directory as a PDF file to a laptop, tablet or smartphone which can be viewed offline.
-You also have the option of printing the directory, or parts of it if you wish.
+It is not possible to be connected to the internet all the time while travelling in New Zealand.
+Therefore members have the option to “Favourite” hosts and save them to a pdf file for viewing offline.

 If I don't drink wine, can I still stay at a winery?